jamiejamiebobamie/Compliment-Generator/readme.md

-Pie in the sky // v3.0 features that have NOT been implemented:
+v3.0 features that have NOT been implemented:

 NEW RESOURCE: "User"

 User profiles consisting of "identities" curate the experience.
-Users' "in-groups" determine which compliments are generated.
+Users' "groups" determine which compliments appear on the homepage.

-Compliments are created with a user-input, hashtag field, like "#blackgirlmagic" for example that allows for user-created fields and identities.
-The hashtags will be associated with both the compliment with which they are assigned and with the user profile that assigned it.
-Once assigning "#blackgirlmagic", the user is then able to see other compliments with this hashtag and effectively joins this in-group.
-This creates "bottom-up" identities, in which the user creates and assigns herself the identity, instead of a "top-down" approach of pre-determined fields/categories, chosen from a drop-down menu.
+Users assign hashtags like "#blackgirlmagic" (for example) to compliments that allow for user-created identities.
+The hashtags are associated with both compliments and user profiles.
+Once assigning "#blackgirlmagic" to a compliment, the user is then able to see other compliments with this hashtag and effectively joins this group.

+This creates "bottom-up" identities, in which the user creates and assigns herself an identity, instead of a "top-down" approach with pre-determined fields/categories, chosen from a drop-down menu.

+Also: to join a group you have to contribute to it, which forces content creation, at least initially.